-- Two accumulated SDQ penalties or Two Spirit of the Game assessments. - Belligerent attitude or unsportsmanlike conduct. - Willful failure to comply with a "Cease Fire" or "Stop" command given by, and while under the positive control of the CRO/TO. - Shooting under the influence of alcohol, prescription drugs, or any substance or medication that may impair the shooter's physical or mental abilities. - A shooter leaving the firing line with an un-cleared, malfunctioning firearm unless under the direct supervision of a Match Official. - Shooting illegal ammunition (Ammo which exceeds the max velocities, and ringed or necked shotgun shells.
-This does not include ammo that does not meet the power factor). - Dropping a loaded firearm. - Any discharge that hits the ground or stage prop less than five feet from the shooter.

-- Any discharge at the loading or unloading areas.

-- Any discharge that is deemed unsafe.

-- Sweeping anyone with a loaded firearm.

-- Third offense, in the same match, for "shooting out of category."

-- Interpersonal conflicts.
+- Two accumulated SDQ penalties (even on the same stage).
+This does not apply to a single action that carries multiple penalties (e.g. breaking the 170° with an unloaded firearm AND simultaneously sweeping someone). - Belligerent attitude or unsportsmanlike conduct. - Willful failure to comply with a "Cease Fire" or "Stop" command given by, and while under the positive control of the CRO/TO. - Shooting under the influence of alcohol, prescription drugs, or any substance or medication that may impair the shooter's physical or mental abilities. - A shooter leaving the firing line with an un-cleared, malfunctioning firearm unless under the direct supervision of a Match Official. - Shooting illegal ammunition (e.g., Ammo that exceeds the max velocities and ringed or necked shotgun shells.
+This does not include ammo that does not meet the power factor). - Dropping a loaded firearm. - Any discharge that hits the ground or stage prop less than five feet from the shooter. - Any discharge at the loading or unloading areas. - Any discharge that is deemed unsafe. - Sweeping anyone with a loaded firearm. - Third offense, in the same match, for "shooting out of category." - Interpersonal conflicts.